minodisk/refactor/README.md

 ## Language plugins

 This package works with these language plugins.
-You can install using the Preferences pane.
+You can install using the preferences pane.

 * [coffee-refactor](https://atom.io/packages/coffee-refactor) for CoffeeScript
 * [js-refactor](https://atom.io/packages/js-refactor) for JavaScript